Skip to main content

 5Full Replication (displayed in scenarios involving full replication)Displays the progress and detailed information of full replication.

-• Click on on the right side of the page: View the execution logs of full replication.
+• Click on Log on the right side of the page: View the execution logs of full replication.

 • Click on refresh on the right side of the page: View the latest information.